 Few other papers share the combination of nominal rigidities, household heterogeneity and some deviation from full information rational expectations (FIRE).
-Laibson et al. (2021) introduces present bias in a model of household heterogeneity but the model is set in partial equilibrium and they do not consider how the power of forward guidance or the stability at the lower bound are affected by the presence of the two frictions.
+Laibson et al. (forthcoming) introduces present bias in a model of household heterogeneity but the model is set in partial equilibrium and they do not consider how the power of forward guidance or the stability at the lower bound are affected by the presence of these two model features.
 Auclert et al. (2020) incorporate sticky information into a HANK model to generate hump-shaped responses of macroeconomic variables to aggregate shocks while simultaneously matching intertemporal MPCs.
-Their paper, however, does not discuss the implications of the deviation from FIRE and heterogeneity for forward guidance or stability at the lower bound.7
+Their paper, however, does not discuss the implications of the deviation from FIRE and heterogeneity for forward guidance or stability at the lower bound.

-5Bilbiie (2021) proposes an additional resolution: a pure risk channel which can, in theory, break the comovement of income risk and inequality.
+&lt;sup>5Bilbiie (forthcoming) proposes an additional resolution: a pure risk channel which can, in theory, break the co-movement of income risk and inequality.
 However, it requires a calibration which is at odds with the data.

-6In an extension, we consider the case in which some households (financial markets, for example) fully incorporate the announced interest-rate paths into their expectations (see Section 4.3 where we discuss heterogeneous degrees of cognitive discounting) and show that our results remain robust in that scenario.
+&lt;sup>6In an extension, we consider the case in which some households (financial markets, for example) fully incorporate the announced interest-rate paths into their expectations (see Section 4.3 where we discuss heterogeneous degrees of cognitive discounting) and show that our results remain robust in that scenario.

 Outline.
 The rest of the paper is structured as follows.
 We present our behavioral HANK model in Section 2.
 In Section 3, we consider a special calibration that allows us to solve the model in closed form and, thus, to build intuition for our results.
 In Section 4, we then move to a more standard calibration and show that all results remain robust in that case.
 We further discuss the role of heterogeneity in the behavioral bias for our results and non-rationality with respect to the idiosyncratic risk.
-We then use the quantitative model to study the policy implications of inflationary supply-side shocks in Section 5.
+We then use the full model to study the policy implications of inflationary supply-side shocks and contrast them with persistent monetary policy shocks in Section 5.
 Section 6 concludes.